TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

 ```{=html}
 <!-- -->
 ```
-1.  # []{#anchor-22}Release Notes
+# Release Notes #

 These release notes apply to Gutenprint 5.2 in general and are not updated for each point release.
 Release notes for each version are distributed with the package.

-1. 1.  ## []{#anchor-23}Critical Update Note for CUPS Users
+## Critical Update Note for CUPS Users ##

 If you are using CUPS with Gutenprint on a non-Macintosh system, and are upgrading from an earlier version of Gutenprint or Gimp-Print, please read this note carefully as there are special procedures that you should follow in addition to the normal procedure of running *cups-genppdupdate*.

 Background: older versions of Gutenprint distributed CUPS backends,